-Included in investment property is an apartment at Cheras, Kuala Lumpur and a factory building in Jenjarom, Selangor.
+Included in investment property is an apartment at Cheras, Kuala Lumpur and a factory building in Jenjarom and a piece of land in Klang, both in Selangor and few pieces of land in Sandakan, Sabah.

-The fair value of the investment property at 31 December 2022 has been arrived at on the basis of a valuation carried out at that date by the Directors.
+The fair value of the investment property at 31 December 2024 has been arrived at on the basis of a valuation carried out at that date by the Directors, except for the factory in Jenjarom which was valued by an independent valuer.
 The fair value was determined based on the market comparable approach that reflects recent transaction prices for similar properties.
 In estimating the fair value of the properties, the highest and best use of the properties is their current use.